AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 \note
   For more general theory of configuraiton variables, please consult:
-  - The \ref alib_mod_config "Programmer's Manual" of module \alib_config_nl.
+  - The \ref alib_mod_variables "Programmer's Manual" of module \alib_variables_nl.
   - A basic understanding of how \alib and its \alibcamps are "bootstrapped" is helpful.
     During bootstrapping it is decided whether your application shares the configuration files with
-    \alib or if you application wants to divert \alib and \alox configuration to separated files, and may other things like that. \alib bootstrapping is discussed in full length in chapter
+    \alib or if you application wants to divert \alib and \alox configuration to separated files, and may other things like that. \alib bootstrapping is discussed in full length in the
-    \ref alib_manual_bootstrapping of the foundational Programmer's Manual of \alib.
+    \ref alib_mod_bs "Programmer's Manual" of module \alib_bootstrap_nl.

 The formal syntax of variable \ref alxcvALOX_LOGGERNAME_VERBOSITY_WITH_LOXNAME is given with:<p>